 Parkinson’s is life altering, not life threatening.
 This means that although life for a person with Parkinson’s will change, all the same pleasures are still out there to be enjoyed; they just need a little modifying.
 Relevar Home Care can work with families to find activity and care solutions that will work for their loved one with Parkinson’s disease.
 It will go a long way towards keeping him or her active, independent and interested in life.

 Click the links below to access resource Web sites to find out more about Parkinson’s disease.

 The Family Caregiver Alliance offers an informative guide for patients and caregivers about Parkinson’s disease.

 10 Signs that Your Parent Might Have Parkinson’s Disease

-Caring.com offers this handy checklist to help decipher whether or not a loved one might be exhibiting symptoms of Parkinson’s disease.
+The Parkinson’s Foundation offers this handy list to help decipher whether or not a loved one might be exhibiting symptoms of Parkinson’s disease.

 Parkinson’s Disease and Dementia

 Helpguide.org teaches about the signs, symptoms and treatment of Parkinson’s disease, as well as offers coping tips and information on Parkinson’s disease.

 This site offers useful tips and tools for helping caregivers who manage or care for someone with Parkinson’s disease.

 This Parkinson’s Disease Foundation downloadable fact sheet offers strategies for handling the depression that many people living with Parkinson’s suffer.